vanHeemstraSystems/template-default-repository/WAY_OF_WORKING.md

 You need it to maintain the narrative around your code—with consistency, structure, and purpose.
 You don't have to build a custom toolchain.
 You just need to treat your agent like a real team member:

-- Provide comprehensive process documentation
+- Provide comprehensive process documentation, see [Augment Workflow Guide](https://github.com/vanHeemstraSystems/template-default-repository/.augment/workflow_guide.md).
-- Explain the "why" behind conventions
+- Explain the "why" behind conventions.
-- Let it own the narrative maintenance
+- Let it own the narrative maintenance.
-- Step in when high-impact decisions are needed
+- Step in when high-impact decisions are needed.